noxicus/HerzTour/README.md

 # HerzTour
-Andorid app for tourist offers in Hercegovina using dummy data.
+Andorid app for tourist offers in Hercegovina.

 - Creating custom class for Locations with different constructors depending on data
 - Displaying data in ListView using custom adapter